jeff-hykin/quik-dom/README.md

 # quik-dom
-A plug-in for the quick-server system to add support for good-jsx (see npm good-jsx for details)
+A plug-in for the quick-server system to add support for good-jsx (see https://github.com/jeff-hykin/good-jsx#readme details)